 In February 2019, the annual incentive awards for our NEOs were granted under the ManpowerGroup Inc. Annual Incentive Plan (the "Incentive Plan").
 The Incentive Plan provides for the payment of annual cash awards to a participant based on the Company's attainment of one or more financial goals and operating objectives established for that participant for the relevant year.
-Under the Incentive Plan, the participant is assigned award opportunities for threshold, target, and outstanding performance upon the attainment of the financial goal or goals and operating objectives established for the actual performance of ManpowerGroup for the year as measured against these financial goals, and the assessment of the participant's performance in achieving the operating objectives, the participant would be paid a cash award following the close of the year.
+Under the Incentive Plan, the participant is assigned award opportunities for threshold, target, and outstanding performance upon the attainment of the financial goal or goals and operating objectives established for the participant, as determined by the Committee at the beginning of the year.
+Depending upon the actual performance of ManpowerGroup for the year as measured against these financial goals, and the assessment of the participant's performance in achieving the operating objectives, the participant would be paid a cash award following the close of the year.
 The maximum award that a participant may receive for any year under the Incentive Plan is \$5 million.